tvheadend/tvheadend/docs/class/debugging.md

 ## Subsystems

-The following options can be passed to tvheadend to provide detailed debugging information while the application is running.
+The following options can be passed to Tvheadend to provide detailed debugging information while the application is running.